SuboptimalEng/three-js-games/README.md

-# 👾 Gamedex
+# 👾 Three.js Games

 Hello world!
 My internet name is Suboptimal and I am an Indian software engineer.
-Gamedex is the repo where I keep track of my Three.js game dev experiments.
+This is the repo where I keep track of my Three.js game dev experiments.
 I also post the demos on 👉 [twitter](https://www.twitter.com/SuboptimalEng) so feel free to follow me there!

 All of these experiments are built with React.js + Three.js so running them locally is super easy.
 Here's an example of how you can run the `solar-system` animation: